WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 What’s the Minimum Distance Between Shed and Fence?

-Application for planning permission may be needed if it’s closer and higher, according to experts.
+An application for planning permission may be needed if it’s closer or higher, according to experts.
 This often applies when the outdoor shed falls within the one-metre rule.
 Meaning, any part exceeding 14 metres in height or with eaves exceeding 3 metres.
-The same condition follows suit if the total area of the outbuilding exceeds 50% of the garden’s area.

 Remember, these are just guidelines.
 You can check the official permitted development fences guideline for more information.
 Alternatively, contact your Local Planning Authority (LPA) for help.